minhquangvo1109/UniversalVariable/README.md

 		// A boolean true or false to indicate whether subtotal includes tax
 		subtotal_include_tax: true,

+		// {String}
+		// The voucher code entered
+		voucher: "MYVOUCHER",

+		// {Number}
+		// A valid number with the total amount of discount due to the voucher entered
+		voucher_discount: 0.00,

 		// {Number}
 		// A valid number with the total amount of tax included in the order
 		tax: 10.00,